 How do you remove all hyperlinks in a Word document at once?
-Get three ways from this page.
+Here are three ways that you can do it.

 - Option 1: remove all existing hyperlinks